IP Risk¶

 - Track threat actor infrastructure

-Inclusion criteria: IP is actively hosting one or more domains (regardless of risk level).
+Inclusion criteria: IP address actively hosts one or more domains (regardless of risk level).

 Size: 15-20 million IP addresses, ~200MB compressed